 On top of that, we are not taking into account having a disk cache on the same hard drive as our source footage and the output folder.

-Unless you split each render into different SSD disks.
+Unless you split each renders into different SSD disks.

 Render queues management complexity

-Third is the complexity of the whole setup.
-Splitting render into two instances is complicated enough.
+The third is the complexity of the whole setup.
+Splitting renders into two instances is complicated enough.
 Managing 15 renders manually is, on the whole, another level.

 You have to split your project into multiple separated compositions.
 Open each composition in different After Effects instance.
-Setup render parameters and render the output into different folders.
+Setup renders parameters and renders the output into different folders.